namoopsoo/namoopsoo.github.io/content/post/2024-08-29--architectures.md

 - but by 2023 this flipped, ( https://medium.com/@markurtz/2022-state-of-competitive-ml-the-downfall-of-tensorflow-e2577c499a4d )

 ## how do Tensorflow / pytorch actually work on Databricks, or can they even?
-I was wondering , do Horovod, basically abstract away existance of the distributed environment ?
+I was wondering , do Horovod (from Uber), basically abstract away existance of the distributed environment ?
 Learned that mostly yes.
 But that TensorFlow , pytorch have some knowledge about the multiple clusters too.

+Some libraries support multi-GPU

 How much do you need to change your tensorflow, pytorch code?